aws/aws-cdk-rfcs/0000-template.md

 ### Are there any open issues that need to be addressed later?

 > Describe any major open issues that this RFC did not take into account.
-Each
-> issue should have a GitHub issue associated with it and listed here.
+Once
+> the RFC is approved, create GitHub issues for these issues and update this RFC
+> of the project board with these issue IDs.

 ## Appendix: ....

-Feel free to add any number of appendices as you see fit, but don't expect these to be reviewed.
-For example, you can add an appendix with a more detailed design document.
+Feel free to add any number of appendices as you see fit.
+Appendices are expected to allow readers to dive deeper to certain sections if they like.
+For example, you can include an appendix which describes the detailed design of an algorithm and reference it from the FAQ.